acq7line/acq7line.github.io/_posts/2023-01-29-Normative v.s. Positive.md

  if you encounter **a mandatory rule**, you should ask yourself whether the rule can be <u>justified by paternalism or by externally concerns</u>.

-→ different potential solutions to these two different concerns
+→ different potential 【solutions】 to these two different concerns

 - externality concerns might be alternatively solved by <font color='bluw'>giving third parties</font> a right to veto contracts that adversely affect them.
 Veto rights effectively make the affected parties internal to the contract.【使得受合约影响的第三方因该否决权“加入”合约】
 - paternalism concerns might be assuaged by <font color='bluw'>improving the ability of existing contractors</font> to protect themselves, rather than by extinguishing their contractual freedoms.

-作业：Consider an agreement between heterosexual spouses entered into at the time of marriage in which, the woman spouse promises to notify the male spouse of any pregnancy and/or her intention to have an abortion, unless the woman in good faith believes that such notification would subject her to a risk of psychological or physical harm.
+作业：Consider an agreement between heterosexual spouses entered into at the time of marriage in which, the woman spouse <u>promises to notify the male spouse</u> of any pregnancy and/or her intention to have an abortion, unless the woman in good faith believes that such notification would subject her to a risk of psychological or physical harm.

 Should the law enforce such an agreement?
 Would a rule restricting women’s contractual freedom to enter into such an agreement be based on paternalism or externality concerns?